greghendershott/frog/README.md

 ## Dependencies and installations

-This depends on two other Racket projects:
+Frog depends on two other Racket projects:

 1. [#lang rackjure](https://github.com/greghendershott/rackjure)

 2. [Racket Markdown parser](https://github.com/greghendershott/markdown)

-Neither of these are Planet packages yet.
-As a result, you'll need to `git clone` each one, and run `raco link` on each one.
+Both are packages you can install using `raco pkg` from Racket 5.3.2 or later.
+To install them, as well as Frog:

+    $ raco pkg install rackjure
+    $ raco pkg install markdown
+    $ raco pkg install frog

 ## Per-project configuration: .frogrc